kongware/scriptum/README.md

 ## Higher-rank Generics

+Higher-rank generics better known as higher-rank types are a bit hard to get.
 If we pass a polymorphhic function argument `g` to a function `f`, then `f`'s caller decides which specific type `g` gets.
 An approach that will fail as soon as `f` needs to make this decision:

 ```javacript
 const foo = fun(